-This rich and decadent Chocolate Cake with ganache frosting is a remarkably simple homemade chocolate cake recipe with a light, yet moist sponge and silky smooth dark chocolate ganache topping.
+This rich and decadent Chocolate Cake with ganache frosting is a remarkably simple homemade chocolate cake recipe with a light, yet moist crumb and silky smooth dark chocolate ganache topping.

 I adapted this moist chocolate cake recipe from my Snowflake Tested Recipes file (year unknown, but probably around 1990) and have used it successfully for more than twenty years.
 I still consider it the best simple chocolate cake recipe ever and always keep coming back to it.

 Mummy Rachel’s one bowl chocolate cake with chocolate cake frosting was the standard against which all chocolate cakes that any of our family tasted, was measured.
 It was her signature chocolate celebration cake with a chocolate frosting that was not too sweet.

 I regret that I never learnt how to make it during her lifetime, but this classic chocolate cake recipe is one of the best chocolate cake recipes with butter.
 With the easy ganache recipe it makes an excellent chocolate ganache drip cake and is also suitable for chocolate ganache cupcakes or a chocolate ganache bundt cake.

 This chocolate butter cake recipe is very versatile and can be used for layered chocolate cake with ganache, a small chocolate cake recipe, cupcakes as well as tray bakes.